ultrabook/AR-Dice/README.md

 # AR-Dice

-An iOS that uses ARKit to roll dices in an AR environment through an iOS camera.
+An iOS app that uses ARKit to roll dices in an AR environment through an iOS camera.